TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 For example it maps an URL like :samp:`https://example.org/news` to the News page.
 This process of determining the page and/or action to execute for a specific URL is called "Routing".

-The input of a Route is made up of several components; some components can also be split further into sub-components.
+The input of a route is made up of several components; some components can also be split further into sub-components.

 Routing will also take care of beautifying URI parameters, for example converting